zachho123/my-first-react-project/README.md

 ## Components

 ### Overview
-- Components are the building blocks of React
+- Are the building blocks of React
-- Components are collections of HTML, CSS, JS, and some internal data (properties / state)
+- Are collections of HTML, CSS, JS, and some internal data (properties / state)
-- Data should either be retrieved from a component's parent component, or should be contained in the component itself
+- Data should be contained in the component that uses it, or be passed down from the parent component
 - Every component is required to have a render method
   - The render method is a representation of what the real DOM should look like
-  - The render method should be pure, meaning that it does not modify component state, it returns the same result each time it's invoked
+  - The render method should not modify component state
 - Typically, new React apps have a single App component which is the topmost parent
 - **NOTE:** always start component names with a capital letter
   - React treats components starting with lowercase letters are treated as DOM tags (HTML) rather than a React component

 ### Functional vs Classical Component Declarations
-- Components can be defined either as a function that takes one argument (props) and returns a React element (JSX most likely), or as an ES6 class
+- Components can be defined as a function or an ES6 class
-- Basic Rules to follow when deciding how to declare components
+- Function or Class Guide Rules:
   1. Component needs access to lifecycle methods -> **Use a class**
       - functions can't have methods and therefore can't have lifecycle methods
   2. Component needs access to *this* -> **Use a class**